Employee Onboarding – 22 Simple Ways To Get It Right!

 13. Treasure quest

-Bazaarvoice, a Texas-based digital marketing firm that provides software that allows shops to publish customer evaluations to their websites, uses an exclusive Scavenger hunt to onboard new employees.
+Bazaarvoice, a Texas-based digital marketing firm that provides software that allows shops to publish customer evaluations on their websites, uses an exclusive Scavenger hunt to onboard new employees.
 The search is a set of exercises and questions to familiarize new employees with all aspects of the business.
-It’s also a friendly approach to guarantee that the new employee meets and learns about the other staff.
+It’s also a friendly approach to guarantee the new employee meets and learns about the other staff.

 14. Bootcamp

-Etsy’s Bootcamp onboarding course rotates new workers through all of the company’s departments.
+Etsy’s Bootcamp onboarding course rotates new workers through the company’s departments.
 Their boot camp is designed to help new hires get to know the teams they’ll be working with (as well as their expectations) before taking on management responsibilities.

 It’s a fantastic method for your new hires to immediately become acquainted with all teams, understand how they work, and form strong personal bonds with other employees and divisions.